 Hannah’s Holiday Appeal provides free breaks away for families of children with cancer and life-limiting illnessess at one of their holiday homes located on Hayling Island and the New Forest.
 The sites have indoor and outdoor pools, restaurants, arcades, and club houses with great

 entertainment teams to entertain the whole family.
 Most importantly, all homes are within a half hour drive from hospital for peace of mind for everyone.

 Barretstown offers free specially designed camps and programmes for children and their families in Ireland and the UK living with a serious illness.
 Supported behind the scenes by 24-hour on-site medical and nursing care, everything, including accommodation, food and medical assistance are provided at no cost to the family.

 Tel: +353 45 864 115

-After Umbrage offer free breaks in their holiday cottage outside Bath.
+After Umbrage offer free breaks for carers in their holiday cottages outside Bath.
 This offer is extended to carers within their first year of bereavement too.